tweag/nix_bazel_codelab/README.md

 ## Section 7: Query dependency graph

-1. Read the [Bazel Quary How-To][query] and try the examples to display the dependency graph of the packages in this exercise.
+1. Read the [Bazel Query How-To][query] and try the examples to display the dependency graph of the packages in this exercise.

 [query]: https://docs.bazel.build/versions/master/query-how-to.html